 Multiple efficient project management frameworks and methodologies have been introduced over the years to ensure effective team management and collaboration in a workplace.

 Beginning from the Waterfall model, today multiple approaches are used by software development teams all over the world for more streamlined work with more control of the project flow and deliverables.

 In this article, we attempt to clarify the basic concepts behind Scrum, Kanban, Agile and Waterfall.
-Usually, professionals new to project management may find it confusing to clarify their concepts regarding these methods.
+Usually professionals, who are new to project management, may find it confusing to clarify their concepts regarding these methods.

 Popular searches on the Internet such as Scrum vs Kanban, Scrum vs Agile, Scrum vs Waterfall, Kanban vs Agile, Kanban vs Waterfall and Agile vs Waterfall manifest the need to have the differences between all these approaches cleared out once and for all.

 Each element holding its own set of unique why’s and how’s, here is our attempt to shed light on what these terms actually mean and what sets them apart.